 Why your website marketing content needs trust building blocks

-Why do website marketing?
+Why do you operate Website marketing?
 Because you want to convince your customers.
-Sure, get them to call.
+Sure.
+Have them call.
 Fill out a form.
 Sign up for a newsletter.
 Or buy a product.
-More than one, if you like.
+Or even more than one.
 All of these are called conversions.
 With the right marketing content, you can significantly increase the conversion rate.
 How do you do it?

 What is a good conversion rate on websites?

-I know it on many projects where we are hired as lead generation agency.
-At the start of the project, we usually get access to all the ad and analytics tools.
-A first look then goes to the conversion rate.
+I know it on many projects where we are working as a Lead generation agency be engaged.
+At the start of the project, we usually get access to all ad and analytics tools.
+A first look is then taken at the conversion rate.
 Quite often it is around 1%.
 This means that every 100th user of the website does something, which ideally they should do.
 Isn't it a horrible idea that 99 out of 100 visitors to your website don't find what they were looking for there?

 In B2B website marketing, it looks like this: The first click may have been just to see if your company basically offers what the prospect was looking for.
-On this basis, an initial list of possible providers is then created.
+On this basis, a first list of possible providers is created.
 This is discussed internally.
 Another two or three employees look at your website, perhaps even several times.
 By the time someone finally makes contact, 10 visits have been made very quickly.
 So far so good.

 However, the situation is different for stores, providers of online courses or craftsmen.
 Here, people search with an immediate need in mind.
 Direct conversion is therefore the goal.

-A research by WordStream has come to the conclusion, based on thousands of Google Ads accounts, that the average conversion rate is 2.35%.
+A study by WordStream, based on thousands of Google Ads accounts, concluded that the average conversion rate is 2.35%.
 But as you can see here, most of them have a conversion rate below 1.5%.
 As a result, anyone who manages to get their website to over 2.35% can be quite happy.

 Why is it worth thinking about increasing the conversion rate?